FormMail.pl

 <input type="hidden" name="subject" value="Contact Form">

-<!-- Your form fields here -->
+<!-- Your visible form fields here -->

 </form>

-Configuration Options
+Configuration Variables

 Variable Description Example

-$mailprog Path to sendmail program '/usr/sbin/sendmail'
+$mailprog Path to sendmail or compatible MTA. '/usr/sbin/sendmail'

 Code Examples

-Modern implementations of form-to-email functionality:
+Modern secure implementations of the same form-to-email functionality:

 #!/usr/bin/perl